iiasa/Condor_run_R/troubleshooting.md

 - [`Condor_run_stats.R` produces empty plots](#condor_run_statsr-produces-empty-plots)
 - [None of the above solves my problem](#none-of-the-above-solves-my-problem)
 - [Further information](#further-information)

+## Submit script immediately aborts with an error
+Look carefully at the error message.
+If a file or directory cannot be located, a likely cause is a mismatch between the paths specified in the configuration file and the current working directory on invoking the submit script: most of the path configuration settings are relative to the current working directory.
+See [here](configuring.md#path-handling)) for further details on path handling.

+When the error message relates to a specific configuration setting, please review the documentation of that setting by locating it in the configuration documentation as described [here](configuring.md#configuring-the-condor-submit-scripts).

 ## Cannot submit jobs
 When you cannot submit jobs, ensure that: